Seebomega/network-engine/README.md

 Configure the Network-remote see: https://github.com/Seebomega/network-remote

-Get the Master Token from the `options.json` and register your remotes with `docker exec -ti network-remote register $MASTERTOKEN`
+Set the Master Token in the `options.json` and register your remotes with `docker exec -ti network-remote register $MASTERTOKEN`